Monsterconst18/Final-Project/README.md

 5. String postalCode: The postal code
 6. String country: The country

-There is a static boolean method named isPostalCodeValid with a String parameter of postalCode to check if a postal code is valid or not.
+There is a static boolean method named isPostalCodeValid with a parameter named postalCode of type String to check if a postal code is valid or not.
 The lombok dependency is a useful to get the all args constructor, the toString method, the equals method and the getters and setters instead of writing all the code for those methods.
 This way, the code will be more clean.

 For the second class named Department, the following fields are:
 1. String departmentId: Contains 2 digits and must start with character 'D'
 2. String departmentName: The name of department
 3. static int nextID: An indication of the next ID that will be used

-This class contains a static boolean method named validateDepartmentName with a String parameter of departmentName to check if a department name is valid or not.
+This class contains a static boolean method named validateDepartmentName with a parameter called departmentName of type String to check if a department name is valid or not.
 There is a constructor used only if the department name is invalid and returns null for everything which is an indicator of an invalid department name.
 The lombok dependency is also set for this class to include the toString method, equals method and the getters and setters.
 This dependency is not only set for a single class.
 It is set for all classes in the project file.

 For the third class named Student, the following fields are:
 1. String studentId: A 6-digit ID for each student and must start with 'S'